AriFordsham/GHCWiki/records/overloaded-record-fields/plan.md

 This means that

-- the extension is required whenever a `Get` constraint must be solved;
+- the extension is required whenever a `Has` constraint must be solved;
 - no new mechanism for hiding instances is required; and
 - records defined in existing modules (or other packages) without the extension can still be overloaded.